0x435446/Game-Of-Life/README.md

 # Game-Of-Life
-Game Of Life version written in C
+Game Of Life version wrote in C